 1. Identify realistic goals that include time, risk-tolerance, and future income needs --- chart your course before you leave the pier.
 A well thought out plan will minimize tacking maneuvers.
 A well-captained plan will not need trendy hardware or exotic rigging.

 2. Learn to distinguish between asset allocation and diversification.
-Asset allocation divides the portfolio between equity and income securities.
+Asset allocation divides the portfolio between growth purpose and income purpose securities.
 Diversification limits the size of individual and sector holdings.
 Both hedge against the risk of loss and are done best with a cost based approach.

 3. Be patient with your plan and think of it as a long-term voyage to a specific destination --- tack infrequently and "reach" broadly.
 There is no popular index or average that matches your portfolio, and calendar sub-divisions have no relationship to market, interest rate, or economic cycles.

 4. Never fall in love with a security.
 No reasonable profit, in either class of security, should ever go unrealized.
 Profit targeting must be part of your plan, and keep in mind that three sevens beat two tens --- and is much easier to achieve

 7. Attend a workshop on interest rate expectation sensitive securities and learn to deal with changes in their market value --- in either direction.
 Few investors ever realize the full power of their income portfolio.
 Market value changes must be expected and understood, not reacted to with fear or greed.
 Fixed income does not mean fixed price.

 8. Ignore Mother Nature's evil twin daughters, speculation and pessimism.
 They'll con you into buying at market peaks and panicking when prices fall, ignoring the cyclical opportunities provided by their Momma.
-Never buy at all time high prices and avoid story stocks religiously.
+Never buy stocks at all time high prices and avoid story stocks religiously.
 Always buy slowly when prices fall and sell quickly when targets are reached.

 9. Step away from calendar year, market value thinking.
 Most investment errors involve unrealistic time horizons, and/or "apples to oranges" performance comparisons.
 The get rich slowly path is a more reliable investment road that Wall Street has allowed to become overgrown, if not abandoned.